revazi/resume/README.md

 ###Community Involement
 ####Cofounder of [uniHack](http://unihack.io)

-We as a team were able to create a vawe of hackatons in our country by hosting several big events with around 500 students from 5 different countries.
+We as a team were able to create a wave of hackatons in our country by hosting several big events with around 500 students from 5 different countries.

 ----